YashvardhanG/Facial-Recognition/README.md

 This project uses a pre-exisiting frontal face cascade known as the <a href = "https://github.com/opencv/opencv">haarcascade_frontalface_default</a>.
 This cascade helps in defining the facial features and hence, in recognition.

 <ol>
 <li>Photos are captured with the help of OpenCV.
-All photos are saved locally and no data is transferred or communicated.
+All photos are saved locally and no data is transferred or communicated.</li>
-<li>By using Numpy, the photos captured are trained and saved in a '.yml' trained model file.
+<li>By using Numpy, the photos captured are trained and saved in a '.yml' trained model file.</li>
-<li>Finally, by using OpenCV and the previously trained model, the software recognises your identity and the percentage of facial matching.
+<li>Finally, by using OpenCV and the previously trained model, the software recognises your identity and the percentage of facial matching.</li>
 </ol>

 <br>